 Top image: Albert Marco, 1925.
 LAPL

-(1) A federal lawsuit in 1936 sought to revoke Marco’s citizenship on the basis that he’d falsified in formation on his 1916 naturalization petition- specifically the date, time, and place and manner of his arrival in the US.
-Ellis Island had no record of a Marco or Albori entering New York on or about June 4, 1906 as he stated on the 1916 petition.
-A search of records maintained by the Ellis Island Foundation did not reveal any male person named Albori of Albert Marco’s approximate age having entered the US at the Port of New York for any month/year before June 1911 (when Marco first applied for US citizenship, in New York).
-A 1924 application by Marco’s son to return to the US has a question mark for the year his father emigrated to the U.S. and indicates that he’d living in the U.S. about 23 years.
+(1) A federal lawsuit initiated in November 1933 sought to revoke Marco’s citizenship on the basis that he’d falsified in formation on his 1916 naturalization petition- specifically the date, time, and place and manner of his arrival in the US.
+Ellis Island had no record of a Marco or Albori entering New York on or about June 4, 1906 as he stated both his 1911 and 1916 naturalization petitions.
+A search of records maintained by the Ellis Island Foundation did not reveal any male person named Albori of Albert Marco’s approximate age having entered the US at the Port of New York in 1906 nor for any other month/year before June 1911 (when Marco first applied for US citizenship, in New York), and the same goes for any of his other known aliases.

-Marco also falsely claimed in the 1916 petition to be unmarried with no children; at that time he was married and had 2 children.
-His 1917 WWI draft registration form, filed in Los Angeles, states that he was the sole provider for 2 children.
+Marco’s claim on the 1916 petition that he was unmarried with no children was definately false.
+At that time he was married and had 2 children.
+His 1917 WWI draft registration form, filed in Los Angeles under the name Mario Albori Marco, states that he was unmarried and the sole provider for 2 children.

 (2) Albert Marco’s June 1911 naturalization petition, filed in New York, is signed Mario Albori in in the original handwritten version.
 The typed version was originally signed “Albori Martin”; then “Martin” was crossed out and “Mario” written in front of Albori.
-It says he arrived in New York in May 1906.
+It also says he arrived in New York on June 4, 1906.

 (3) The 1910 US census shows a Martin J. Zulle living at 1132-1/2 McAlister St., San Francisco.
 Martin Zulle was the same age as Albert Marco and likewise born in Austria.
 Zulle, however, who lists his occupation as cook, says he came to the U.S. in 1902.
 He does not appear to be the same person as Albert Marco, as “J Zulle” is still listed at that address in the 1914 San Francisco city directory at the same time “hatmaker” Martin Zule (sic) and Lena are listed at 108 Stillman.
 The couple also appears in the 1915 city directory.
 The 1936 federal lawsuit notes that Marco had used the name Zulle in San Francisco and that a daughter was born there in 1912 and a son in 1914.
 California birth records confirm this, showing the daughter with a mother nee Gardella born as Evelyn Rose Albori in San Francisco August 23, 1912, and son born as Martin Albori in San Francisco April 21, 1914.
 Lena Albori died in February 1920 in San Franciso.
-In September 1921, Marco, was staying in the Seattle/Tacoma area when he applied for passort as Mario Albori and approved passport applications for the children to travel to Italy (where young Martin remained to attend school in Fiume, in care of his aunt).
-Marco’s address in 1924, when young Martin applied to return to the U.S. (“if my father will decide to have me back living with him”), was still 343 N. Main.
+In 1921, Marco approved passport applications for the children to travel to Italy.

-(4) The basis for the assertion that Crawford and Marco knew each other before in Seattle seems to be the 1939 “Lid Off Los Angeles” series in Liberty Magazine, which was based on Clifford Clinton’s 1937-1938 investigation into protected vice that led to the recall of Mayor Frank Shaw.
+(4) The basis for the assertion that Crawford and Marco knew each other before in Seattle and that Crawford “summoned” Marco to Los Angeles seems to be the 1939 “Lid Off Los Angeles” series in Liberty Magazine, which was based on Clifford Clinton’s 1937-1938 investigation into protected vice that led to the recall of Mayor Frank Shaw.
 Clinton was of course relying on second-hand accounts for this information as by that time Crawford and Marco were no longer on the scene.

-Original reserach for this website established that Crawford most likely arrived in Los Angeles in 1914.
-Marco gave March 28, 1914 as the date of his arrival in Los Angeles on his January 1916 naturalization petition.
-It must have been a memorable occasion as both of his character witnesses (including “merchant” Charles Waller of 665 New High Street- a saloon) were able to attest that they’d known Marco since that exact date.
-Marco also claimed that he’d lived in New York, Washington State and California since arriving in 1906.
+Original reserach for this website could not place Maco in Washington before 1919 and established that Crawford most likely arrived in Los Angeles in 1914, not earlier.
+Marco gave March 28, 1914 as the date of his arrival in Los Angeles on his January 1916 naturalization petition; both of his character witnesses (including “merchant” Charles Waller of 665 New High Street- a saloon) were able to attest that they’d known Marco since that exact date.

 (5) Page was of course acquitted.